behroozbc/made-project/made-presention/slides.md

 <v-clicks>

 - **Objective:** Investigate if air travel tickets are cheaper during colder months in North America.

-- **Context:** Common advice suggests traveling in winter for cheaper tickets, but is this true?
+- **Why:** Common advice suggests traveling in winter for cheaper tickets, but is this true?

 </v-clicks>